joeottofaro/Day_7/README.md

 ## Hangman

 ### TODO
-- Turn into a fuction
+- Turn into a function
 - Add Tests
 - Integrate with CI Pipeline